Nanjing Lukou International Airport: History

-Construction of Nanjing Lukou International Airport started on 28 February 1995, and was completed two years later.
-When the airport opened on 1 July 1997, all civilian operations were transferred to it from Nanjing Dajiaochang Airport, and Nanjing Dajiaochang was converted to a Chinese military air base.

-Although Nanjing Lukou had been designated an international airport since commencing operations, China's state administrations only approved it for foreign aircraft on 18 November 1997.

 In 2006, China Post started building its express logistics center at Nanjing Lukou to handle its express mail services.
 Initial construction was completed by 2009, with additional facilities and functions added continuously.
 The final project, as planned, would be the largest in Asia and the third-largest in the world of its kind.

 In 2009, the airport handled 10 million passengers.
-On March 26, 2010, Singapore airlines officially ceases its operation between Singapore Changi and Nanjing.
+On 26 March 2010, Singapore Airlines officially ceases its operation between Singapore Changi and Nanjing.
 In 2013, that number surpassed 15 million, which was 3 million above the terminal's designed operational capacity.
 In preparation for the 2014 Summer Youth Olympics, hosted by Nanjing, Terminal 2 was completed after more than three years of construction.
 Also completed were a new parallel runway with taxiways, a new tower, new aircraft parking positions, and new cargo handling facilities.
 On 12 July 2014, all flights were relocated to Terminal 2, and Terminal 1 was closed for renovation.

 The new facilities removed the bottleneck caused by the limited capability of the old terminal and runway.
 In November 2014, with the launching of the Phase 2 expansion and optimization of neighboring air traffic patterns, authorities approved an increase of peak-hour flight volume from 28 flights per hour to 38 flights per hour.

 With the added capacity, Nanjing Airport has seen rapid increase in both aircraft movement and total passengers.
 In 2015, the number of total passengers exceeded 19 million (until 28 December), that is 2.87 million on top of 2014, a 17.7% increase compared to the same period of the previous year.
 The airport continues to see substantial increase into 2016, which saw 29,210 aircraft movements and 3.39 million passengers handled in January and February, a 16.9% and a 21.2% increase respectively, comparing to the same period 2015.

-On October 27, 2019, Malaysia Airlines ceased its operation between Kuala Lumpur and Nanjing despite great passenger traffic performance in an effort to readjust its operation model overseas.
+On 27 October 2019, Malaysia Airlines ceased its operation between Kuala Lumpur and Nanjing despite great passenger traffic performance in an effort to readjust its operation model overseas.

+In 2020, Finnair ceased its operation between Helenski and Nanjing due to the Coronavirus outbreak.